lionlai1989/Deep_Learning_Specialization/README.md

 ## Version History

-* 0.0.1
+* 1.0.0
-    * Finish Deep Learning Specialization in 2023.
+    * Finish the Deep Learning Specialization by 3rd August 2023.

 <!--
 Use "python3.10" and "numpy >= 1.20"